Mazamars312/Analogue_Pocket_Neogeo_Overdrive/README.md

-# Neogeo Overdrive for Pocket (0.8.0)
+# Neogeo OverDrive for Pocket (0.8.1)

 This is the port of the Neogeo Core made by [Furrtek](https://www.patreon.com/furrtek/posts) to the Analogue Pocket using the APF framework and some of my own code.

 ### NOTE! read the installation and Usage as the default Bios file has changed and saves can cause an issue.
-Also Not all games will like this core so revert to the standard Neogeo core for the pocket

-## Bug fixes in 0.8.0
+## Bug fixes in 0.8.1

+* Overclock the CPU to 24Mhz - Please note that some games do not like beging overclock so as all other CPU providers say (USE AT YOUR OWN RISK!!!)
 * Increased the memory access from the ASYNC CRAM cores.
 * Changed the PLL timing and clocks to the cores.
 And changed how the B1 chip gets its video clock now from the LSPC chip.
 Audio still on its own clock from the PLL.
 * AES and MVS modes and clock changes